jailukanna/learning-python/08_full_django/login_registration/readme.md

     - *Validation Philosophy/Pseduocode*: In this file, we have a manager running for our Users model.
 We have created two methods as extensions onto our model Manager.
 The first handles the registration validations.
-All fields are validated, any errors are generated based upon validations, and if errors are detected, the index page is loaded along with the errors and a `None` is returned.
+All fields are validated, any errors are generated based upon validations, and if errors are detected, the index page is loaded along with the errors and a `False` is returned.
 If no validation errors occur, the users's password is hashed, and the fully updated user data (as a `dict`) is sent back to views.py to be created.
 The second method handles the login validation.
-If any fields are flagged, errors are generated and a `None` is returned.
+If any fields are flagged, errors are generated and a `False` is returned.
 If fields pass validation, `True` is returned.
 I'd like to break my validations into smaller bits for ease of reading, and to make things a bit more logical.
 I think for the most part it's OK, but it could be a little too busy.
     I think it's important to keep aiming for simplicity and organization.
 The more simple and organized, the better for everyone.
 Don't overcomplicate and over-busy things (my seeming slanted natural reaction..)